Village Water enjoys long-term relationships with trusted local partners who are best placed to bring about the changes people really need.

 DJMTs visit communities and schools to carry out hygiene training and follow up activities, inputting data onto mobile phones, which is then uploaded to our database, giving a real time picture of change and further support needs.

-In 2016 we hope to start working in Mozambique, where access to sanitation and safe water is very low.
+In 2016 we started working in Mozambique, where access to sanitation and safe water is very low.

 Established in 2003, initially run by volunteer Trustees, Village Water now has 5 staff based in Shropshire.
 Some of our supporters have been with us since the beginning, helping us to grow.